Quick Answer

 Can I keep my EU health card (EHIC) in Cyprus?

-The EHIC from your previous country of residence expires once you establish residency in Cyprus.
-As a Cyprus tax resident, you contribute to GESY (the Cyprus healthcare system) at 2.65% on income.
+**No, your EHIC expires when you become a Cyprus tax resident.** As a Cyprus resident, you contribute to GESY (the Cyprus healthcare system) at 2.65% on income.
 GESY covers GP visits, hospital care, and prescriptions at low cost.
-Many expats also keep a private health insurance policy for faster access.
+Many expats maintain private health insurance for faster access.

 What if I have rental income from property abroad?